danielhelfand/blog_posts/README.md

-# blog_posts
+# Blog Posts

-This is a repository for the content for blog posts I write
+This is a repository for the content for blog posts I write.